Emergency Evacuation 101

 Source: Ready.gov (https://www.ready.gov/incident-management)

-This chart is a very simple outline of the different points of contacts that may be essential in the chain of command.
-Here is a breakdown of the different responsibilities of each person / department:
+This chart is a very simple outline of the different points of contact that may be essential in the chain of command.
+Here is a breakdown of the different responsibilities of each person/department:

 • Incident Commander (Emergency Response Officer) – The individual in charge of on-site response.
 Assesses the incident and notifies necessary agencies, departments, and people.
-Appoints incident command positions as necessary, maintains command.
+Appoints incident command positions as necessary and maintains command.

-• Safety – Identifies hazards and prevents accidents, prepares safety plans and ensures it is communicated with employees, prevents unsafe acts and conditions.
+• Safety – Identifies hazards and prevents accidents, prepares safety plans and ensures they are communicated with employees, prevents unsafe acts and conditions.

 • Liaison – Main point of contact for outside organizations and companies, monitors operations.